 LPN Programs in Mississippi

 Licensed practical nursing is both a rewarding and growing field in healthcare; in fact, the Bureau of Labor Statistics (BLS) projects an 11% growth for the career through the year 2028.
 Mississippi boasts plenty of schools with LPN programs for those looking to get into this career pathway, and becoming a practical nurse in the state may help to ease the widening nursing shortage.
-Mississippi LPNs earn around an hourly wage of $17.66 or annual salary of $36,730, which is roughly $7,300 less per year than national average.
+LPNs in Mississippi earn approximately $21.64 per hour, which equates to an average annual salary of $45,020.
+This is roughly $10,840 per year less than the national average.

 Details on Mississippi LPN Schools & Classes